kainino0x/cis565-2015-webgl-deferred-shading/README.md

     * Note that the copy pass's depth buffer must be bound to the FBO during this operation!
   * Show a debug view for this (showing light proxies)

+* (5pts) Deferred shading without multiple render targets (i.e. without WEBGL_draw_buffers).
+  * Render the scene once for each target g-buffer, each time into a different framebuffer object.
+  * Include a detailed performance analysis (for different models), comparing with/without WEBGL_draw_buffers.

 * Compare performance to equivalently-lit forward-rendering:
   * (2pts) With no forward-rendering optimizations